 We concentrated our work in this one setting because of its sheer complexity and a growing recognition that this village is a microcosm of our world situation, constituting a unique situation for action and reflection.
 Every advance has been hard won under difficult circumstances.
 In broad strokes, our social and technical accomplishments to date include:

-2004-present.
-Build up of evidence of environmental contamination and toxic exposure in village water, soil, clay cooking pots and palm dyes.
-Elaboration of programs in four sectors with ongoing training of 60+ village promoters.
-Formalization of organizational structure of Atzin in Mexico, Canada and USA.
+2004-present: Build up of evidence of environmental contamination and toxic exposure in village water, soil, clay cooking pots and palm dyes.
+Elaboration of programs in four sectors with ongoing training of village promoters.
 Formation of Yotlakat Non Siwatl in 2009, a village-based organization of local women dedicated to continuous learning and the management of all programs in Tlamacazapa, with technical assistance from Atzin.
+Establishment of Arte Siwame (Women´s Art) in 2009, a small business selling products made in Tlamacazapa, with all proceeds for Atzin programs.

 To creatively draw attention to the local situation, we have implemented special cultural and media projects.
 For example,